 Republic of Korea

-Lockheed Martin Korea is a wholly-owned subsidiary of the Lockheed Martin Corporation, a global leader in delivery of innovative solutions for complex problems and environments.
-For more than 20 years in Korea, the company’s expertise has taken the form of systems integration and major defense and civil programs to address national priorities, including a strong Korean national defense system, modernized air traffic control systems and new space and telecommunications opportunities.
+Lockheed Martin Korea is a wholly-owned subsidiary of the Lockheed Martin Corporation, a global leader specializing in innovative solutions for complex problems and environments.
+Located in Korea for more than 20 years, our expertise has taken the form of systems integration and major defense and civil programs to address national priorities, including a strong Korean national defense system, modernized air traffic control systems and new space and telecommunications opportunities.
 Lockheed Martin Korea is partnered with the Republic of Korea military and Korean industry to meet the country’s mission-critical requirements through programs such as the F-35 Lightning II, F-16 Fighting Falcon, T-50 Golden Eagle and FPS 117.

-At Lockheed Martin, we do more than deliver programs and capabilities.
-We’re also invested where we live and work, adding fuel to the engine of South Korea’s economy.
-For example, Lockheed Martin and Korean Aerospace Industries (KAI) have co-produced the F-16 for more than 20 years.
-We also partnered with Samsung Data Systems to modernize Korea’s air traffic management system with the Korean Area Control Center (KACC) system and, through a partnership with Korea Telecom, successfully produced several communications satellites.
-Lockheed Martin is particularly proud of its partnership with Korean Aerospace Industries in the development of the T-50 Golden Eagle and is determined to make it the premier trainer in the world.
+Lockheed Martin and Korean Aerospace Industries (KAI) have co-produced the F-16 for more than 20 years.
+We also partnered with Samsung Data Systems to modernize Korea’s air traffic management system with the Korean Area Control Center (kAA) system and, through a partnership with Korea Telecom, successfully produced several communication satellites.
+Lockheed Martin is particularly proud of its partnership with Korean Aerospace Industries in the development of the T-50 Golden Eagle.